 Take care not to let your blood sugar get too low.
 Low blood sugar (hypoglycemia) can occur if you skip a meal, exercise too long, drink alcohol, or are under stress.
 Symptoms include headache, hunger, weakness, sweating, tremor, irritability, or trouble concentrating.
 Carry hard candy or glucose tablets with you in case you have low blood sugar.
 Other sugar sources include orange juice and milk.
 Be sure your family and close friends know how to help you in an emergency.

-Before taking glyburide
+Before taking this medicine

 you are being treated with bosentan (Tracleer);

 you have type 1 diabetes; or

-if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+you have diabetic ketoacidosis (call your doctor for treatment).

 hemolytic anemia (a lack of red blood cells);